rsrulloda/CS-230-Group-5/README.md

 Goals: To create interactable holograms that are affordable for the world to use.

 Where did the idea come from: <br />
-Museum in Franklin, Philadelphia, an exhibit about interactable holograms.
+Museum in Franklin, Philadelphia.
+An exhibit about interactable holograms.

 Purpose, values, and mission: <br />
 Make lives easier and convenient: <br />